coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 combination of a *disintegrate* spell and a

 *disjunction* spell, both targeted exclusively at the touched item.
-The save DC for both effects is 19 + the deity's Charisma modifier.
+The save DC for both effects is 19 + the deity’s Charisma modifier.
 Anitem remains vulnerable to this ability for up to one day after being used against the deity.